hashicorp/terraform-provider-hcp/docs/guides/packer-channel-management.md

 # Advanced Packer Channel Management

-By integrating multiple HCP Packer resources and data sources, you can perform more advanced channel management tasks.
+You can integrate multiple HCP Packer resources and data sources to perform advanced channel management tasks.

 ## Setting the channel assignment on a Terraform-managed channel